dankelley/school-sky-light/README.md

     screen /dev/tty.usbmodem621 9600

-CHECK: I didn't set the baud rate, but it was wonky, so I think I have to.)
-Notes: get out of screen by
+To kill a screen, do

     C-a K

-To see running screens, use
+within it.
+You may also detach, with ``C-a C-d``, and in that case, use

     ``screen -ls``

-To reattach, use the identifier for that screen, e.g.
+to see the screen identifier.
+You may reattach to this later using that identifier, e.g.

     screen -D -R 2998.ttys001.remit

-and then you can kill with ``C-a K``.
+and *then* you can kill with ``C-a K``.
+(I couldn't figout out how to kill a detached screen; the manpage is daunting.)

-to see which ones are still there.
-To kill one, do

-kkk
 Another method may be

     cu -s 9600 -l /dev/tty.usbmodem621

-But I guess I should just figure out a C way.
+But I guess I should just figure out a C way, so I can write a daemon to calculate stats and store them where a webserver can get them.

-Or do I log it with crontab?
+### Calibration

+First, some rough values.
+In the morning (0710) on a clear day, direct sunlight gave 42, pointing to ceiling gave 300, and pointing to the window (but not the sun) gave 210.
+At night, covered in a room lit by one lamp, the reading was 1023.

 ### Data-logging processor